capri1989/reveal.js/README.md

-This is my presentation for FOSDEM2018 https://fosdem.org/2018/schedule/event/ceph_mgmt_openattic/
+This is my presentation for Ceph Day Germany Feb.
+2018 https://ceph.com/cephdays/germany/